IMF tariffs on war-torn countries closer to elimination - ExBulletin

 IMF tariffs on war-torn countries closer to elimination

-WASHINGTON (AP) The International Monetary Fund is facing pressure to reassess how it sets fees on loans it makes to needy countries like war-torn Ukraine, which is one of the fund’s the largest borrowers.
+The International Monetary Fund is facing pressure to reassess how it sets fees on loans it makes to needy countries like war-torn Ukraine, which is one of the fund’s biggest borrowers.

 The move comes as more countries will have to turn to the IMF as food prices and inflation internationally continue to rise.